Lasoloz/solidjs-modal-context/README.md

 _Note_: Currently, it is not possible to use a ModalRenderer at a different place (the context and renderer are coupled).
 There is a plan to fix this in the future.

-The provider also accepts customizations for modal behavior and backdrop styling:
+The provider also accepts customizations for modal behavior, backdrop styling, and root element styling:

 ```jsx
 <ModalProvider